drasi-project/docs/docs/content/reference/command-line-interface/_index.md

 Namespace set to <namespace>
 ```

-The `namespace list` command returns a simple list of Kubernetesd namespaces like this:
+The `namespace list` command returns a simple list of Kubernetes namespaces like this:

 ```
 Namespaces: